-- Click the Import 1 node under Geometry 1. - In the Settings window for Import, select Off from the Show in physics list under Layer selections. - Repeat the previous two steps for the Import 2 node. - 8 Switch back to the Size 1 node in the Mesh 1 sequence. - In the Settings window for Size 1 the Selections list now only contains the Copper Traces alternative in addition to the Manual and All domains options.
-Leave the Copper Traces alternative selected. - 10 From the Predefined list select Fine. - II Finally, click the Build All button 📳 to mesh the geometry.
+- 5 Click the Import 1 node under Geometry 1. - 6 In the Settings window for Import, select Off from the Show in physics list under Layer selections. - 7 Click the Import 2 node, then repeat the previous step. - 8 Switch back to the Size 1 node in the Mesh 1 sequence. - 9 In the Settings window for Size 1 the Selections list now only contains the Copper Traces alternative in addition to the Manual and All domains options.
+Leave the Copper Traces alternative selected. - 10 From the Predefined list select Fine. - II Finally, click the Build All button in to mesh the geometry.